John Moschus

+John Moschus (Ἰωάννης Μόσχος; c.
+550 – 619; name from the ὁ τοῦ Μόσχου), surnamed Eucrates, was a Byzantine monk and ascetical writer of Georgian origin.
+He is primarily known for his writing of the Spiritual Meadow.
+The Spiritual Meadow, alongside the Bibliotheca of Photios, are the main sources from which his life is known.

 Biography

-He was born about 550 probably at Damascus.
+He was born about 550, probably at Damascus.
 He was given the epithet "ὁ ἐγκρατής" ("The Abstemious").
-He lived successively with the monks at the monastery of St. Theodosius southeast of Jerusalem, among the hermits in the Jordan Valley, and in the New Lavra of St. Sabbas the Sanctified near Teqoa, east of Bethlehem.
+He lived successively with the monks at the monastery of St. Theodosius southeast of Jerusalem, among the hermits in the Jordan Valley, and in the New Lavra of St Sabbas the Sanctified near Teqoa, east of Bethlehem.

 About the year 578 he went to Egypt with Sophronius (afterwards Patriarch of Jerusalem) and came as far as the Great Oasis of the Libyan Desert.
 After 583 he came to Mount Sinai and spent about ten years in the Lavra of the Aeliotes, he then visited the monasteries near Jerusalem and the Dead Sea.
 In the 580s he returned to Egypt to meet refugees at a time when the Byzantine influence on the region had started to wane and where several monasteries in the Wadi El Natrun had been razed by Mazices where 3,500 monks who had lived there had now been dispersed into the Levant.
 In 604 he went to Antioch but returned to Egypt in 607.
 Later he went to Cyprus and in 614-615 to Rome, where he died in 619.

 On his deathbed he requested Sophronius to bury him, if possible, on Mt.
 Sinai or else at the Monastery of St. Theodosius near Jerusalem.
 Mt.
 Sinai being then invaded by the Saracens, Sophronius buried him at St. Theodosius.